Support

 • Domain: Imagine this as the address where the cookie lives.
 It tells the browser which websites can read and use the cookie.
 For example, a cookie set for ".example.com" can be accessed by any subdomain of "example.com."

-• Path: This attribute tells the browser which parts of a website can access the cookie.
+• Path: This attribute tells the browser which parts of a WordPress website can access the cookie.
 It's like telling the cookie which rooms in a house it's allowed to visit.

 • Expiration Date: Cookies don't stick around forever; they have an expiration date.
 This attribute sets the time limit for how long the cookie will be stored on your browser.
 Once it expires, the browser will delete it.